-Figure 5.12a shows a the concentration of the phosphorylated proteins based on a simulation of the model.
+Figure 5.14a shows a the concentration of the phosphorylated proteins based on a simulation of the model.
 Initially, all species are started in their unphosphorylated and demethylated states.
-At time T=500 s the ligand concentration is increased to $L=10~\mu\text{M}$ and at time T=1000 it is returned to zero.
-We see that immediately after the ligand is added, the CheY ^p concentration drops, allowing longer runs between tumble motions.
-After a short period, however, the CheY ^p concentration adapts to the higher concentration and the nominal run versus tumble behavior is restored.
-Similarly, after the ligand concentration is decreased the concentration of CheY^p increases, causing a larger fraction of tumbles (and subsequent changes in direction).
+At time $T=500\,\mathrm{s}$ the ligand concentration is increased to $L=10\,\mu\mathrm{M}$ and at time $T=1000\,\mathrm{it}$ is returned to zero.
+We see that immediately after the ligand is added, the CheY p concentration drops, allowing longer runs between tumble motions.
+After a short period, however, the CheY p concentration adapts to the higher concentration and the nominal run versus tumble behavior is restored.
+Similarly, after the ligand concentration is decreased the concentration of CheY p increases, causing a larger fraction of tumbles (and subsequent changes in direction).
 Again, adaptation over a longer time scale returns that CheY concentration to its nominal value.

+Figure 5.14b helps explain the adaptation response.
+We see that the average amount of methylation of the receptor proteins increases when the ligand concentration is high, which decreases the activity of CheA (and hence decreases the phosphorylation of CheY).†

+RMM: Say more

+Integral action

-Figure 5.12b helps explain the adaptation response.
-We see that the average amount of methylation of the receptor proteins increases when the ligand concentration is high, which decreases the activity of CheA (and hence decreases the phosphorylation of CheY).
-Integral action The perfect adaptation mechanism in the chemotaxis control circuitry has the same function as the use of integral action in control system design: by including a feedback on the integral of the error, it is possible to provide exact cancellation to constant disturbances.
+The perfect adaptation mechanism in the chemotaxis control circuitry has the same function as the use of integral action in control system design: by including a feedback on the integral of the error, it is possible to provide exact cancellation to constant disturbances.
 In this section we demonstrate that a simplified version of the dynamics can indeed be regarded as integral action of an appropriate signal.
-This interpretation was first pointed out by Yi et al [76].
-We begin by formulating an even simpler model for the system dynamics that captures the basic features required to understand the integral action.
-Let X represent the receptor complex and assume that it is either methylated or not.
-We let X_m represent the methylated state and we further assume that this methylated state can be activated, which we write as X_m^ .
-This simplified description replaces the multiple states T_i and probabilities $\alpha_i(L)$.
-We also ignore the additional phosphorylation dynamics of CheY and simply take the activated receptor concentration X_m^ as our measure of overall activity.
-Figure 5.13 shows the transitions between the various forms X. As before, CheR methylates the receptor and CheB p demethylates it.
-We simplify the picture by only allowing CheB p to act on the active state X_m^ and CheR to act on the inactive state.
-We take the ligand into account by assuming that the transition between the active ./fbkexamps/figures/chemotaxis-reduced.eps Figure 5.13: Reduced order model of receptor activity.
-Obtained from [3], Figure 7.9.
+This interpretation was first pointed out by Yi et al [98].

+5.4.
+BACTERIAL CHEMOTAXIS

+RMM: Obtain permission